edmore/jflickery/README.txt

 ----------------------------------------------------------

-Please edit the sample.html file to try it out.
-The sample file shows how easily you can use jFlickery with JQuery.
+The sample file shows how easily you can use jFlickery with jQuery.
 Download the latest version of JQuery and edit the file accordingly or if you prefer download the one specified in the sample.